Jayrfitz/backup/README.md

 the user list.
 But the Bot only resopnse to the commands (!! about).
 Lastly when the user sends a message, the messages in the messages div with the user name and profile picture.
-My bot also has a weather api command  when (!! weather 'city') is prompted. the messager will also render links and images through the react message componet.
+My bot also has a weather api command  when (!! weather cityname) is prompted. the messager will also render links and images through the react message component.
-    The points I missed in part 1 that I fixed in part 2 were the !! say, !! help, and, the theme.
+    The points I missed in part 1 that I fixed in part 2 were the !! say, !! help, the theme and another command like botname.
 The theme on the chat app is heman chat, the bot will sing heman in text.
     I tryied to get a audio file to play the heman song on my page it ended up not working.